DavidHe1127/Mr.He_HandBook/DevOps/AWS/S3/README.md

 - Once completed by uploading multiple parts of an object, you signal S3 for completion at which point, S3 will concatenate them into one object.
 - `aws s3 cp` and other aws s3 commands that involve uploading objects into an S3 bucket (for example, aws s3 sync or aws s3 mv) also **automatically** perform a multipart upload when the object is large.

+### Troulbeshooting

+#### Error putting S3 policy: MalformedPolicy: Policy has invalid resource when trying to update bucket policy
+Most likely, the resource in the policy doesn't match target bucket's name